flrntdfr/WORKINPROGRESS.dufour.xyz/_chantiers/2021/tl;dr.md

 		"You can only do one thing at a time.",
-		"C'est possible d'avoir un plan pour soi même.", "Parfois la réponse est vraiment dans la question.", ];
+		"C'est possible d'avoir un plan pour soi même.", "Parfois la réponse est vraiment dans la question.", "People approach life differently.",
+		"Reality is relative to people.",
+	];

 	const container = document.getElementById('typed-container');